eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ### Attestations Pre-loaded in the EUDI Wallet Application

-Each device is preloaded with the following credentials to simulate a diverse user dataset:
+Each device is preloaded with the following attestations to simulate a diverse user dataset:

 | **Document Type** | **Quantity** |
 |--------------------|-------------|